Assassin's Creed (comic series): Homecoming

-During a meeting between Erudito's leaders, a debate ensues as Florencia brought Charlotte and the Assassins on board without the others' consent.
-Florencia argues that it's time for Erudito to evolve and take the fight straight to the Templars, having learned about the Phoenix Project, which is Abstergo's attempt to resurrect the Isu Juno to conquer humanity.
-Erudito believes Consus to be instrumental in preventing Juno's resurrection, and suspects that the Assassin Giovanni Borgia had a second encounter with him, which was hidden from Abstergo.
-While Erudito does not have access to Giovanni's memories, Charlotte's 16th-century British ancestor, Hiram Stoddard, was a close acquaintance of Giovanni's, meaning he could have witnessed this encounter.
+During a meeting between Erudito's leaders, a debate ensues as Florencia brought the Assassins on board without the others' consent.
+Florencia argues that it's time for Erudito to evolve and take the fight straight to the Templars, having learned about the Phoenix Project and its goal to resurrect the Isu.
+Erudito believes Consus to be instrumental in preventing this, and suspects that the Assassin Giovanni Borgia had a second encounter with him, which was hidden from the Templars.
+While Erudito does not have access to Giovanni's memories, Charlotte's ancestor, Hiram Stoddard, was a close acquaintance of Giovanni's, meaning he could have witnessed this encounter.
 As such, Charlotte enters the Animus to relive Hiram's memories.

 In 1516 Greece, Hiram steals an Apple of Eden before being attacked by Giovanni.
-After a brutal battle, Giovanni emerges victorious and takes back the Apple, but can not bring himself to kill Hiram and instead leaves him with a book given to him by their mentor, Ezio Auditore.
+After a grueling fight, Giovanni emerges victorious and recovers the Apple, but cannot bring himself to kill Hiram and instead leaves him with a book given to him by their Mentor, Ezio Auditore.
 This triggers a memory set one year earlier, in 1515, when Giovanni and Hiram were both Assassin apprentices training under Ezio.
 Hiram was the more skilled of the two, causing him to be favored by their mutual love interest, Elena.
 Ezio noticed Giovanni's jealousy towards Hiram and encouraged him that there were multiple paths to becoming an Assassin before giving him a book to read and reflect on.
-When Ezio later received word from his friend Michelangelo about a Templar passing through Florence with an Apple of Eden, he sent Hiram and Giovanni to retrieve it.
+When Ezio later received word from his friend Michelangelo about a Templar passing through Florence with an Apple of Eden, he sent Hiram and Giovanni to retrieve the artifact.